webix-hub/gitbook-webix-jet/details/plugins.md

 app.render();
 ```

-The plugin launches the **theme** service.
-There are two methods that the service provides:
+The plugin has two methods:

 1. **getTheme()** returns the name of the current theme;
 2. **setTheme(name)** takes one obligatory parameter - the name of the theme - and sets the theme for the app.